fumikito/gianism/README.md

 ### 5.0

 * Drop support for Instagram because META denies using Instagram API as login credentials.
 * Requires PHP 7.2 and over.
-Supports PHP 8.0.
+Partially supports PHP 8.0.

 ----